Florissant, Missouri

-Florissant (/ˈflɒrɪsənt/) is a city in St. Louis County, Missouri, within Greater St. Louis.
-It is a middle-class, second-ring northern suburb of St. Louis.
+Florissant (/ˈflɒrɪsənt/ FLORR-iss-ənt or /ˈfloʊrɪsənt/ FLOH-riss-ənt) is a city in St. Louis County, Missouri, United States, within Greater St. Louis.
+It is a second-ring northern suburb of St. Louis.
 Based on the 2020 United States census, the city had a total population of 52,533.
 It is the largest city in St. Louis County.

 History

 The exact date the first settlers went to the Valley of Florissant is unknown, but it is one of the oldest settlements in Missouri.
 Some historians believe it was settled about the same time as St. Louis.
 The first civilian government was formed in 1786.
 Spanish archives in Havana reveal 40 people and seven plantations were in Florissant at the time of the 1787 census.
-The village, called "Fleurissant", meaning "Blooming" in English, by its French settlers and "St. Ferdinand" by its Spanish rulers, was a typical French village with its commons and common fields.
+The village, called "Fleurissant", meaning "Blooming" in French, by its French settlers and "St. Ferdinand" by its Spanish rulers, was a typical French village with its commons and common fields.
 Originally a separate town, and now an inner suburb of St. Louis, the community was centered on (and frequently called after) the parish of St. Ferdinand.
 The center of the parish, the Old St. Ferdinand Shrine, survives and is listed on the National Register of Historic Places.

 Around 1809, the Cold Water Cemetery had the first burial; since 2004, it has been listed in the National Register of Historic Places for its social history.

 As late as 1889, the town was predominantly French-speaking (while the southern portion of the metropolis was populated by German speakers).
 The first train line to the area was constructed in 1878—an extension of the line which went from St. Louis City to Normandy.
 The last train to Florissant ran on November 14, 1931.

 Following World War II, Florissant went from a small village community to a large suburban center, as developers such as Alfred H. Mayer Co. began building subdivisions on what was formerly farmland and empty acreage.
 Around 18,000 houses were built between 1947 and 1980, and the population swelled to its peak of about 76,000 in the mid-1970s, making it the largest city in St. Louis County.